-“I’ve been approached by a few well known fashion and textile design companies this year about doing some collaborative and commission work but nothing has been finalised just yet.
+“I’ve been approached by a few well-known fashion and textile design companies this year about doing some collaborations and commission work but nothing has been finalised just yet.

 “I was awarded the Design Student of the Year in the NSW category for textiles by the Design Institute of Australia and my prize was an opportunity to work with the highly regarded textile company Tappeti in transforming one of my designs into a contemporary rug design.
 They will manufacture the rug and sell within their collection.

 “Any exposure to industry, small or large, is so valuable to me.”